Alan-Lomax/MERG-SIG-Presentations/README.md

-# MERG-SIG-Presentations
-MERG Arduino SIG Presentations (Final)
+# MERG ARDUINO-SIG Presentations

 A collection of my MERG presentations.
-The presentations were in general created for use by the MERG Arduino SIG.
+These presentations were in general created for presenting during MERG Arduino SIG Zoom meetings.
-Some presentations may have started out as club presentations and been repurposed.
-The following outline is a proposed framework from which a curriculum could evolve.

-## Part 0:
-<LI> General Presentation Style and Go-By.
-Includes some best practices to consider in any presentation.

-## Part 1:
-<LI> The environment (IDE)
-<LI> Getting Started
-<LI> "Hello World"

-## Part 2:
-<LI> Variable types void, int, string, char[], float, signed vs unsigned (underneath it is all binary - its how to interprate the patterns)
-<LI> General programming topics (loops, conditionals, functions etc)
-<LI> Topics of Style and Good Practice
-<LI> Leave off with a simple programming challenge (write a loop, run it, see the output)

-## Part 3:
-<LI> Functions()
-<LI> Debugging Techniques
-<LI> Hardware Shields etc  (Servos, Sensors, Motor Control)

-## Part 4:
-<LI> Structures and Classes
+Arduino Classes Part 1 - Presented January 11 2022
+Arduino Classes Part 2 - planned to be Presented January 25 2022

+'Ground Up' presentation - Is a scoping study / discussion document for a possible carrier board for an Arduino NANO
+<li> use as basis for an educational series (hardware and software)
+<li> very usable device in its own right as a 'lego brick of model railway Arduino'
+<li> simple to use for hardware integration onto practically any layout
+<li> various pin header interfaces (sensors, servos and comms) available to use